bigskysoftware/grugbrain.dev/index.md

 , and yet grug himself often feel not any idea what doing!  very often!  grug still fear make mistake break everyone code and disappoint other grugs, imposter!

-is maybe nature of programming for most grug and be ok with is best: nobody imposter if everybody imposter
+is maybe nature of programming for most grug to feel impostor and be ok with is best: nobody imposter if everybody imposter

 any young grug read this far probably do fine in program career even if frustrations and worry is always to be there, sorry